TheNeutralMind/TheNeutralMind.github.io/_pages/06_news.md

 ### June

+- Summer garden party together with Helfrich lab and Breska lab!
 - The conference "Psychologie und Gehirn" takes place in Tübingen.
 - **Charlotte** is awarded the State Postgraduate Fellowship, starting this month.
 - Dr. Maja Linke gives a guest talk at our weekly lab meeting.